Tianrider/Tianrider/Readme.md

 # 💫 About Me:

-🤵I'm a Computer Engineering student at the University of Indonesia.<br>📚Front End & Data Enthusiast.
+🤵I'm a Computer Engineering student at the University of Indonesia.<br>📚Fullstack Developer .

 ## 🌐 Socials: